lubychiu/GU_Bioinformatics_26_5/MasterNotes.md

 Enter interactive mode on a compute node (from where you are) with: $srun --pty bash
 $ module load fastqc
-Confirm fastqc is available: $ fastqc -h
+Confirm fastqc is available: $ fastqc -h fastqc -o fastqc_out SRR6996011.fastq
-OUTPUT OF FASTQC GOING TO /viral_genomics/cleanedreads
-$ THIS IS INCOMPLETE.
-FILL IN.
+Output FASTQC Luby path: /ycy201//viral_genomics/fastqc_out

 ## Future tasks:
 1. $ gzip *.fastq 2.
 Upload to bucket (Dori do both of these)

 # 3/16
 Goals: Upload FASTQC file to bucket, Upload gzipped raw file to bucket, run trimmomatic, run FASTQC again Actually accomplished:
-## 1. could not upload gzip file to bucket
+## 1. Could not upload gzip file to bucket
 It said dsr84@georgetown does not have access to upload to bucket ???

 ## 2. Upload FASTQC to bucket